zbhavyai/fedora-setup/vscode/README.md

 flatpak-vscode needs some additional settings to work properly, especially when using integrated terminal, or container extensions.

+### Start vscode from anywhere

+The [`~/.bashrc`](../bash/.bashrc) file should automatically detect the flatpak installation of VS Code and set an alias, to keep using the `code .` command to open any directory/repository in VS Code from the command line.

 ### Installing extensions

 The [main setup script](../setup.sh) assumes the regular installation of VS Code to install extensions.
 For installing on flatpak-vscode, run the [vscode setup script](setup.sh) inside the flatpak container.